 Directions to Solve In questions below, each passage consist of six sentences.
 The first and sixth sentence are given in the begining.
 The middle four sentences in each have been removed and jumbled up.
 These are labelled as P, Q, R and S. Find out the proper order for the four sentences.
-A QSPR
+A SQRP

 B SRQP

-D QPSR
+D QSPR

 Share : |